noclocks/NoClocksVault/Few-Shot Prompting.md

 ## Overview

 > [!NOTE] About
-> While [[Large Language Models (LLMs)]] already demonstrate remarkable [[Zero-Shot Prompting]] capabilities, they still fall short on more complex tasks when using the zero-shot setting.
-To improve on this, few-shot prompting is used as a technique to enable in-context learning where we provide demonstrations in the prompt to steer the model to better performance.
-The demonstrations serve as conditioning for subsequent examples where we would like the model to generate a response.
+> While [[Large Language Models (LLMs)]] already demonstrate remarkable [[Zero-Shot Prompting]] capabilities, they still fall short on more complex tasks when using the [[Zero-Shot Prompting]] technique.
+To improve on this, **few-shot prompting** is used as a technique to enable *in-context learning where we provide demonstrations in the prompt to steer the model to better performance.
+The demonstrations serve as conditioning for subsequent examples where we would like the model to generate a response.*

 ## Example

+*To demonstrate **few-shot prompting**, we use an example presented by [Brown et al. 2020](https://arxiv.org/abs/2005.14165)

 Prompt: